JetBrains/kotlin-wrappers/docs/contribution/lockfile.md

 Dependency locking is an important thing for build reproducibility.
-But Gradle integration with NPM has some pitfalls, so common troubleshooting scenarios are provided here.
+But Gradle integration with NPM has some pitfalls, so general workflow and approaches for maintenance of `package-lock.json` are described here.

 ## How does it work?